tankh99/tp/docs/UserGuide.md

 For example: to find all the "Jerome" that are stored in the CogniCare application, the user may use the command
 Format: `queryp n/Jerome …​`
+This searches for any patient whose name contains "Jerome", regardless of case.
+So, it will find "JEROME", "jerome", "Jerome", etc.

 The image shows the successful `queryp` command with only one parameter (name) specified.
 ![Add patient success](images/patients/3b_Query_with_name_only_success.png)